-Legislator Ford is also proud of the work she has done to help make "Art in the Plaza" a reality in the City of Long Beach.
+Legislator Ford is similarly proud of the work she has done to help make "Art in the Plaza" a reality in the City of Long Beach.
 This event provides a venue for local artists and musicians to exhibit and perform their art for everyone to enjoy.
 Mrs. Ford also helped bring the first farmers market to the City of Long Beach.
 Located at Kennedy Plaza, the farmer's market features vegetables, plants, flowers, fruit, juices, preserves, eggs, honey, cheese, and artisan bread that are grown or made locally.
 It's a great way to eat healthy, and to give back to the local economy.

+Legislator Ford has worked tirelessly to make sure residents are prepared in case of a hurricane or emergency and hosted forums to educate residents on ways to safeguard themselves against harm.
+She has also held Bicycle Helmet Safety Day, where she along with the Traffic Safety Board distributed hundreds of bicycle helmets free of charge to residents both young and old alike.
 While working together with the Nassau County Department of Assessment Mrs. Ford conducts numerous meetings throughout the year to help senior citizens save money on their Nassau County property tax bill and school tax bill.
 The meetings are designed to assist in understanding the various tax reduction programs such as the Senior Citizen Property Tax Exemption Program and the Enhanced Star Program.

-Legislator Ford has been a resident of the Long Beach community for over 30 years and has long been active in her West End neighborhood.
+Legislator Ford has been a resident of the Long Beach community for over 35 years and has long been active in her West End neighborhood.
 Mrs. Ford stepped down as the President of the West End Neighbors Civic Association to assume her role in the Legislature.
 She is currently a member in a variety of organizations such as the Ladies Ancient Order of Hibernians, Ladies Auxiliary of the VFW and Kiwanis.
 In addition, Mrs. Ford retired from the telephone company in 1999 after 25 years of loyal service as both a technician and a shop steward in Locals 1101 & 1106.